5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 With this amp you're getting great tones, stunning good looks, and some fantastic technology in a relatively afforadble package.
 It has enough power to handle small gigs, but not so much that it isn't manageable at studio or even bedroom volumes.
 It features individual instrument and vocal channels and a host of EQ and FX controls for fine tuning texture and tone.

-Blackstar have been pioneers in small amp technology in recent years, having revolutionized the micro amp, turning it from a novelty, into a genuine practice tool.
-The Blackstar Acoustic: Core 30 carries on this trend, bringing acoustic players an amp that is as suitable for bedroom practice as it is in the studio or at small gigs.
+Blackstar have been pioneers in small-amp technology in recent years, having revolutionized the micro amp from a novelty into a genuine practice tool.
+The Blackstar Acoustic: Core 30 continues this trend, bringing acoustic players an amp that is as suitable for bedroom practice as it is in the studio or at small gigs.

-As with all of the other amps on test, the 30 watt Acoustic: Core 30 featured an instrument in, and a mic in channel.
-Both had their own EQ, although the guitar channel featured low and high controls, but no mids.
-The vocal channel did feature a full range of EQ controls, (low, mid, and high).
-Vocal response was generally good, and we loved the vocal clarity enhancer button, which really tidied up the responsiveness with minimal effort.
+As with all of the other amps on test, the 30-watt Acoustic: Core 30 featured an instrument-in and a mic-in channel.
+Both had their own EQ, although the guitar channel featured low and high controls but no mids.
+The vocal channel did feature a full range of EQ controls (low, mid, and high).
+The vocal response was generally good, and we loved the vocal-clarity-enhancer button, which really tidied up the responsiveness with minimal effort.

-The guitar line in also featured an enhance button, but unfortunately it felt a little gimmicky.
+The guitar line-in also featured an enhance button, but unfortunately, it felt a little gimmicky.
 With enhance on, we lost a lot of the natural tone of the guitar, and everything felt very artificial.
-The guitar channel did feature chorus and reverb FX, both of which worked very well, complimenting the tones rather than drowning them.
+The guitar channel did feature chorus and reverb FX, both of which worked very well, complementing the tones rather than drowning them.
 The vocal channel also featured reverb, which added some nice depth.

-Although we didn’t try it, this amp is also able to accommodate a footswitch, which is a great feature if you’re planning to use this amp for live performances.
-The USB out was another pleasant surprise, too, as it allowed for direct USB out recording via a computer.
+Although we didn’t try it, this amp can accommodate a footswitch, which is a great feature if you’re planning to use it for live performances.
+The USB-out was another pleasant surprise, as it allowed for direct USB-out recording via a computer.

-Verdict: The Blackstar Acoustic: Core 30 is a technologically advanced acoustic guitar amp with some great features that make it as at home in the studio as it is on the stage.
-It was full of nice touches that we didn’t see elsewhere that in many ways made up for the minor flaws.
-We really loved the kickstand in particular, which allowed for this amp to be used as a monitor and properly positioned to do so.
+Verdict: The Blackstar Acoustic: Core 30 is a technologically advanced acoustic guitar amp with some great features that make it as good a fit for the studio as it is for the stage.
+It was full of nice touches that we didn’t see elsewhere, that in many ways, made up for the minor flaws.
+We really loved the kickstand in particular, which allowed for this amp to be used as a properly positioned monitor.

-How To Choose The Best Acoustic Guitar Amplifier For You
+How to Choose The Right Amp For You

 Are Solid State or Tube Amps Better for Acoustic Guitar?

-A solid state amp should not generate breakup or distortion with the increase of volume in the same way as a tube amp.
-Acoustic guitar specific amps in particular should maintain a clean tone at any volume.
+A solid-state amp should not generate breakup or distortion with the volume increase in the same way as a tube amp.
+Acoustic-guitar amps in particular, should maintain a clean tone at any volume.

-Just as there are for electric guitars, there are also acoustic guitar amps to serve different purposes, depending on what you need from them.
-Keep reading to learn a little more about each type
+As with electric guitars, there are acoustic guitar amps to serve different purposes, depending on what you need from them.
+Keep reading to learn a little more about each type.

 Practice and Travel

-The great thing about an acoustic guitar is that you don’t actually need any kind of amplification in order to practice and hear yourself, but there are a few circumstances in which it might be beneficial to have access to an acoustic guitar amp, even at home.
+The great thing about an acoustic guitar is that you don’t require amplification to practice and hear yourself, but there are a few circumstances where it might be beneficial to have access to an acoustic guitar amp, even at home.

-First of all, by playing through an amp, you may well be able to play out through to headphones if your amp has an aux out.
+First, by playing through an amp, you may well be able to play it through to headphones if your amp has an aux out.
 This is handy for practicing nuanced techniques, especially if you’re practicing in a noisy or crowded area.

-If your amp has an aux in, or even Bluetooth, you can load up a backing track to practice along with.
-Additionally, if you’re looking to practice with a looper pedal (like Ed Sheeran), you’ll need an amplifier.
+If your amp has an aux in or even Bluetooth, you can load up a backing track to practice along with.
+Additionally, if you want to practice with a looper pedal (like Ed Sheeran), you’ll need an amplifier.

-If you’re planning to use your amp for travel or busking, consider a battery powered amp that has either rechargeable batteries, or one that can take disposable batteries.
-This will be especially helpful if you’re playing somewhere without access to mains power.
+If you’re planning to use your amp for travel or busking, consider a battery-powered amp with either rechargeable batteries or one that can take disposable batteries.
+This will be especially helpful if you’re playing somewhere without access to the main power.

 Amps for Gigs and Live Performances

-Depending on the size of the venue, you’re likely going to need something a bit more powerful than what you’d use for bedroom practice if you’ll be playing any kind of live performance.
+Depending on the venue size, you’ll likely need something a bit more powerful than what you’d use for bedroom practice if you’ll be playing any kind of live performance.
 For small indoor venues, you’ll find that amps as small as 40-50 watts are more than sufficient.
-But, as the venues get larger, or, if they are in outdoor settings, you’ll need even more power in order to meet the volume needs.
+But as the venues get larger, or if they are in outdoor settings, you’ll need more power to meet the volume needs.

-Once you’ve established how you’ll be using your amp per the above (practice, studio, or performing), you can start to think about the features that you’ll need in your new acoustic guitar amplifier.
+Once you’ve established how you’ll be using your amp (practice, studio, or performing), you can start thinking about the features you’ll need in your new acoustic guitar amplifier.

 Power